CrowdDotDev/crowd.dev/services/libs/tinybird/README.md

 ClickHouse is an **append-only** database, so **updates** aren't possible.
 Instead, we **reingest the data with new fields**, and let **deduplication** handle the rest.

+👉  For **deduplication** to work properly, whenever we're updating something (either via ui, sql, or some script) the `updatedAt` fields should also be updated.
+This is the field that ClickHouse uses to decide which version it's going to use on deduplicating via `ReplacingMergeTree` engine.

 ---

 ### Iterating on Activity Fields